The estimated reading time for this post is 265 seconds

 So, Amy, with these flowers, I remind myself of where I’ve been and that I’m specially equipped to continue on with my choice to write to my readers!
 Yes, again, You my Attorney Reader!
 Take some of your valuable time and look around my website.
 Enjoy!

-What’s rather interesting to me is the fact that when I first started my vocational consulting practice (September 1999), I was working part-time at a flower shop (Doherty’s on 2nd Avenue) as the “flower processor.”
-The best part of what I did for this job (besides clean up the backroom, storage spaces, the walk in cooler, etc., and other areas that needed it), was to process incoming freight.
+The best part of what I did for this job (besides clean up the backroom, storage spaces upstairs, the walk in cooler, and other areas that needed it), was to process incoming freight.
 This involved (♥I loved it!♥), opening the boxes of flowers after I signed off for the delivery; and preparing the beauties for use by the floral designers.

 On-the-job, I was taught how to unwrap the flowers, place them in the correctly prepared liquid solution, and cut the flower stems perfectly before placement in correctly prepared containers for storage in the cooler, as required for best results!
 I used a really big stem chopper like this:

-Back to this blog…for awhile there were some interesting sounding warning signs at the top of my site (not at all a good thing, right?!?).
+Back to this blog…for awhile interesting sounding warning signs were visible at the top of my site (not at all a good thing, right?!?).
 There was no danger to my readers, or to myself for that matter!
 And it wasn’t the end of my world (but I did fret a lot).

-So after plenty of anxiety (boooh) that was overcome (we shall!); and with a big heaping of faith in myself, I dove in, performed in-depth research, made local connections, trusted my instincts, spent plenty of time and money…; and learned about my options which lead me to make a change for the better!
-In a nutshell, I switched hosting providers (sounds easy, but really is not!)
-It’s a process….just like every business or personal related transaction/step/decision which is important in one’s life.
+So after plenty of anxiety (boooh) and stress (double booooh) that was thankfully overcome; along with a big heaping of faith in myself, I dove in, performed in-depth research, made local connections, trusted my instincts, spent plenty of time and money…; and learned about my options which lead me to make a change for the better!

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.